file9.ai

 Environment

-• Major environmental issues include air and water pollution and biodiversity loss.
+• Major environmental commitments include the Paris Agreement and biodiversity initiatives.

 Transportation